Diomede81/IonicaWineCellar/README.md

 - Ability to navigate pages seamlessly via one page application routing

-- Ability to add wines to basket
+- Ability to add wines to basket, verify item quantity and total order cost

-- Ability to review wine before purchase
+- Ability to review basket before purchase and apply edit if necessary

-- Real-time stock checker
+- Real-time stock checker(the app will not let the user order more wines than actually in stock)

 - Ability to send queries via form

-- Ability to submit order via form
+- Ability to submit orders via form